SmoDav/mpesa/README.md

 ## Result

-The result of any methods above will be an instance of `GuzzleHttp\Psr7\Response`.
+The result of any methods above will be an instance of `SmoDav\Mpesa\Response`.
+This will provide you with the merchant transaction id that was generated for the request and the response from the M-Pesa API.

 ## NOTE